 Gemma Baker is the graduate recruitment manager at Willkie Farr & Gallagher UK.
 She is based in the London office and joined the firm in February 2020.

-Our London office is small – we have around 120 people in total – so vac schemers will get to know nearly everyone during their two-week period with us and trainees will know every single person in the London office by the time they have qualified.
+Our London office is small – we have around 125 people in total – so vac schemers will get to know nearly everyone during the two-week period and trainees will know every person in the London office by the time they have qualified.

-I joined Willkie six months ago and have largely been working from home ever since, yet I feel I know the firm and its people incredibly well already.
-The London office is really dynamic, energetic and welcoming.
-Everyone is focused on taking the firm forward and building something really special, plus it’s very social.
+I joined Willkie six weeks before the first lockdown, so have largely been working virtually since, yet I feel I know the firm and its people incredibly well.
+The London office is dynamic, energetic and welcoming.
+Everyone is focused on taking the firm forward and building something special, plus it’s very social.

-The recruitment process for our first trainee intakes, starting in September 2021, 2022 and 2023, is going ahead as planned with recruitment activity starting in Autumn.
-Now is the right time to launch; we have brilliant clients, strong high performing teams, great people and a fantastic training programme, which will give our trainees exposure to multiple teams and practice areas.
+The recruitment process for those starting in 2024 is going ahead as planned with recruitment activity starting in Autumn.
+We have brilliant clients, strong, high performing teams, great people and a fantastic training programme, which will give trainees exposure to multiple teams and practice areas.
 Covid-19 hasn’t deterred us in any way.

-Willkie will be attending lots of virtual law firms, including ones with Legal Cheek and All About Law, as well as a couple of events with candidates from Rare’s Vantage system.
-We are also attending virtual law fairs with universities, including Leicester, York, Queen Mary University of London, Bristol, Oxford, LSE, Cambridge, Warwick, Kent, Durham and Exeter.
-We will also be hosting some workshops with UCL and King’s College, London, among others.
+Willkie will be attending lots of virtual law fairs, including ones with Legal Cheek and All About Law, as well as a couple of events with candidates from Rare’s Vantage system.
+We are also attending virtual law events with universities, including Bristol, Durham, Exeter, King’s College London, Kent, Leicester, Oxford, Queen Mary University of London, Warwick and York.
+We will also be hosting some workshops and an open day, which candidates can register for via our website.

 We recruit our trainee solicitors solely via our vacation schemes, so it is incredibly important.
 It provides a wonderful platform for candidates to showcase their potential in a welcoming setting.
-More importantly, it enables people to ascertain whether Willkie is the right firm for them.
+More importantly, it enables people to ascertain whether Willkie is the right firm.

 We believe Willkie is a place where juniors can thrive.
 Therefore, we want people who are enthusiastic, motivated, hardworking, bright and can pick things up quickly, as well as people who are team and people orientated.
-Candidates must be self-starters – we are a small team so need people who can spot opportunities both for themselves and the firm.
-Other key skills include an understanding of the business of law, an interest in Willkie and our clients, and great communication.
+Candidates must be self-starters – we need people who can spot opportunities both for themselves and the firm.
+Other key skills include an understanding of the business of law, an interest in Willkie and our clients and great communication.

 I have been working in graduate recruitment for 20 years and I worked for nine years heading up employability teams at several different places, so I think I have read around 65,000 applications (!) in total.

 Candidates should include examples of both legal and non-legal work experience in their applications.
-I am just as interested in non-legal work experience – to me, working 10 hours a week at McDonalds, WHSmith or Tesco is as valuable as having done a week’s work experience at a law firm, if not more so.
+I am just as interested in non-legal work experience – to me, consistently working 10 to 16 hours a week at McDonalds, WHSmith or Tesco alongside your studies is more valuable than having done a week’s work experience at a law firm.